THE PARABLE OF THE TARES OF THE FIELD (Part 1)

 22 Since you have purified your souls in obeying the truth through the Spirit in sincere love of the brethren, love one another fervently with a pure heart,

-Whenever the Word of truth (the Word of the Kingdom) grows and flourishes in a generation, the sons of the Kingdom will also flourish, increase, and multiply in the generation.
+Whenever the Word of truth (the Word of the Kingdom) grows and flourishes in a generation, the sons of the Kingdom will also grow, flourish and multiply in the generation.

-When the early apostles of Christ disentangled themselves from mundane affairs and gave themselves continually to prayer and the ministry of the Word, the result was terrific.
+When the early apostles of Christ disentangled themselves from mundane affairs and gave themselves continually to prayer and the ministry of the Word, the result was amazing.

 Why are there not many true sons of the kingdom in our generation?